-Group
+Gro oup

-2023
+2024 2023

 \$'000 \$'000

-Interest income from financial institutions 153 112
+Interest income from financial institutions 113 153

-Income from scrap sales 180

-Government grants 32 168
+Government grants 8 32

-Rent concession granted 3 9
+Rent concession granted 3

-Rental income of equipment 48
+Rental income of equipment 103 48

+Rental income of office premises 5 -

-Gain on disposal of property, plant and equipment 33 537
+Gain on disposal of property, plant and equipment 59 33

 Gain on lease modification 297

-Gain on lease termination 746
+Gain on lease termination 1,056

+Reversal of provision for reinstatement cost not utilised 602

-Sundry income 106 222
+Sundry income 264 106

-672 1,974
+2,210 672

-Gain on lease modification pertained to the lease modification in relation to the reduction in the lease term of existing lease agreement.
+Gain on lease modification pertained to the lease modification in relation to the reduction in the lease term of existing lease agreement in previous financial year.

-Gain on lease termination pertained to the de-recognition of right-of-use assets and lease liabilities of lease agreements which were terminated before their expiry in previous financial year.
+Gain on lease termination pertained to the de-recognition of lease liabilities of lease agreements which were terminated before their expiry.